 Hop on the Central Line eastwards – have a wander round Hainault – a tube station marooned in swell of pebbledashed suburbia.
 The footpaths were numbered – a code.

 A gap in the hedge beyond Yellowpine Way offered an escape from this model of postwar suburbia, of the city spilling out into all available space.
-Down the muddy track, plastic bags hang in bare trees like Red Indian scalps.
+Down the muddy track, plastic bags hang in bare trees like scalps from old Western movies.

 Pulled across a wide green field, lured by the offer of open spaces, flung out of the orbit of the city.
 I sat on a log at the end of the field and looked back at London – vast, diverse and unknowable.